 So what was Bacon’s hope for the rebellion?
 A general “leveling”.
 In other words, the equalization of wealth, opportunity – and land.

 Ultimately, despite its early successes, the rebellion failed.
-Nathaniel Bacon’s premature death from dysentery left a leadership vacuum which was filled by less capable men.
+Nathaniel Bacon’s premature death from dysentery left a leadership vacuum that was filled by less capable men.
 The rebellion fell apart.
 The Establishment’s reprisals were swift and harsh.
 Some of the rebels who came from the working classes were executed.
 The elite who formed the rebellion’s leadership faced varying fates: deportation back to England to face trial, forfeiture of estates and land holdings, or stiff fines.

 The suppression of the Bacon revolt was critical for the colonial rulers.
 Suppressing it would enable the ruling elite to (from Zinn):